ajwhitin/TieTech/README.md

 1. download the TieTech_A_Final_Draft.mlapp
 2. instal arduino MATLAB Support Package for Arduino Hardware
 3. Open up TieTech_A_Final_Draft.mlapp in MATLAB app designer
-4. Plug in arduino Uno into com3 of the device you are using
+4. Plug in arduino Uno into computer
 5. Press green start arrow
 6.Once UI appears enter the date, desired file name, click balance, and then click start
 7. Collect data and then click stop